cactuzhead/Advanced-Progress-Bars/docs/progress bar color.md

 ![Error](/assets/Obsidian Advanced Progress Bars - Error Override.png)

-You can see in the image above, that the bottom completed progress bar is using the default `Dark` option which is a light blue-grey color.
+You can see in the image above, that the completed progress bar is using the default `Dark` option which is a light blue-grey color.

 ### Bar Background Color
 This is the color for the remaining portion of the progress bar.